Key Stage 4 Geography

 Assessment for the qualification is split into 3 exams:

 - One Physical Geography exam (1hr 30) – 35%

 - One Human Geography exam (1hr 30) – 35%

 - One Geographical Applications exam (1hr 15) – 30%

 This final paper includes an issue evaluation section (based on a resource pack), a fieldwork section (based on our 3 day field trip) and a geographical skills section.

 It is likely that we will choose Norfolk again as our field trip destination.
 In order to fully prepare for the Geographical Applications exam, we must undertake data collection for both a physical and human study.
-We will likely visit Happisburgh and Sea Palling to assess the effectiveness of the sea defences and may also examine the impact of tourism in the Norfolk Broads.
+We will likely visit Happisburgh and Sea Palling to assess the effectiveness of the sea defences and will also examine the impact of tourism and environmental quality in Cromer.